 - 35. If you tell us you are an Indigenous customer, we will take reasonable steps to make information about our banking services accessible to you.
-We will also: - a) tell you about any accounts and services that are relevant to you; - b) tell you about any accounts or services that have no, or low standard fees, if our enquiries indicate you may be eligible for these and help you transfer to another account you want; and - c) help you meet any identification requirements.
+We will also: - a) tell you about any accounts and services that are relevant to you; - b) tell you about any accounts or services that have no, or low standard fees if a count of the services that have no to locations. indicate you may be eligible for these and help you transfer to another account you want; and - c) help you meet any identification requirements.